Articles in this section

 Note

-If you prefer to use your own connection (BYOK), you can attach either an OpenAI or Gemini connector.
+• If you prefer to use your own connection (BYOK), you can attach either an OpenAI, Gemini, or Anthropic connector.
 The list is then automatically populated with all supported models available through that connection.

 • OpenAI - gpt-5, gpt-5-pro, gpt-5-mini, gpt-5-nano, gpt-4.1, gpt-4.1-mini (default), and gpt-4.1-nano